 Cars & Auto Insurance

-If you own a car in Maryland, you know that auto insurance is expensive!
+If you own a car in Maryland, you know that insurance is expensive!

 In fact, Maryland has one of the highest average auto insurance rates in the country.
-It is illegal to drive without insurance, but the prohibitive cost of auto insurance can cause Marylanders struggling to pay their bills or go without coverage.
-That’s why Economic Action Maryland fights to increase the affordability of auto insurance and fights to eliminate the use of discriminatory non-driving related factors from car insurance that disproportionately impact low-income drivers of color.
+It is illegal to drive without it, but the prohibitive cost of insuring a car can cause Marylanders struggling to pay their bills or go without coverage.
+That’s why Economic Action Maryland Fund fights to increase affordability, and fights to eliminate the use of discriminatory non-driving related factors from applications that disproportionately impact low-income drivers of color.

 Advocacy

-For many working families, access to a car can be the difference between reaching a family-sustaining job and remaining mired in poverty.
+For many working families, access to a car can be the difference between reaching a family-sustaining job and remaining in poverty.
 The first challenge is finding a car that is affordable and avoiding costly financing products and add-ons that drive up prices.
-But the challenges of finding an affordable vehicle, paying for insurance, and avoiding scams can make cars inaccessible to those who need them the most.
-Economic Action Maryland works with partners to make the car buying and auto insurance industries fair and affordable for all Maryland consumers.
+But the challenges of finding an affordable vehicle, paying to insure the car, and avoiding scams can make cars inaccessible to those who need them the most.
+Economic Action Maryland Fund works with partners to make the car buying and auto insurance industries fair and affordable for all Maryland consumers.

 RESEARCH